robert-crandall/gh-pr-feedback/README.md

 ## ✨ Features

 - 📋 **Summarize** – Render all PR feedback as clean Markdown
+- 🎯 **Unresolved Only** – Automatically filters to unresolved review threads (no noise from addressed feedback)
 - 📦 **Export** – Dump raw JSON for scripting and automation
 - 🤖 **Copilot Integration** – Summarize feedback or apply fixes with GitHub Copilot CLI
 - 💬 **Reply** – Post a follow-up comment back to the PR